sigmacomputing/sigmaquickstarts/site/sigmaguides/src/administration_api_code_samples/administration_api_code_samples.md

 <strong>IMPORTANT:</strong><br> This script will call the get-access-token > getBearerToken function to get a new/refreshed token automatically so there is no need to do anything else, assuming you have completed the section of this QuickStart "Authentication - REQUIRED" and ensured your .env file is configured correctly.
 </aside>

+### Description

-The script initiates a materialization job for a specified workbook.
+This script initiates a materialization job for a specified workbook.

 It retrieves required the sheet ID, from the materialization schedules of the workbook.
+Then, it starts the materialization job using the workbookId and sheet ID.

+After initiating the job, it continually checks the status of the materialization until it either completes successfully or fails.
+Once the status indicates that the materialization is "ready", the script stops execution, indicating that the job has been completed successfully.

 <aside class="negative">
 <strong>NOTE:</strong><br> This script will use "WORKBOOKID" from the .env file, and requires that a schedule has already been created in Sigma.